simonsmith/simonsmith.io/content/cv/olive-jar.md

 weight: 98
 ---

-Developing a school results web application for the Department for Education.
+Developed a school results web application for the Department for Education.

-Rewriting areas of the site to be component based (with SUIT CSS) to allow easier maintenance and reuse.
+Rewrote areas of the site to be component based (with SUIT CSS) to allow easier maintenance and reuse.

 Introduced webpack to handle generation of script bundles across the entire